The First 48: Controversy

-On May 16, 2010, 7-year-old Aiyana Jones of Detroit was shot and killed during a special weapons and tactics (SWAT) raid that was recorded by The First 48 cameras.
+On May 16, 2010, 7-year-old Aiyana Jones of Detroit was shot and killed during a Special Weapons and Tactics (SWAT) raid that was recorded by The First 48 cameras.
 Detroit SWAT units raided the duplex while searching for a homicide suspect.
 On October 5, 2011, prosecutors charged the Detroit police officer with the involuntary manslaughter of Jones.
 Allison Howard, an A&E Television Network camera operator filming that night, was charged with perjury and obstruction of justice after lying under oath.
 She pleaded no contest to obstruction of justice and was sentenced to two years of probation.

 On December 16, 2015, Shawn Peterson pled guilty to manslaughter for the triple murder of his ex-girlfriend, Christine George, her son, Leonard and her daughter, Trisa in the Gentilly neighborhood of New Orleans.
 Peterson's defense attorneys argued that producers from The First 48 withheld video evidence that could have exonerated their client.
 A judge rejected the motion but conceded that the show did complicate the case.
 In 2016, the city of New Orleans announced that it would be ending its contract with A&E, ending any future productions of The First 48 or Nightwatch, another A&E show set in New Orleans.
-On November 6, 2020, it was announced that filming for Nightwatch would resume filming in New Orleans after a three year hiatus but no such announcement was made for The First 48.
+On November 6, 2020, it was announced that filming for Nightwatch would resume in New Orleans after a three-year hiatus, but no such announcement was made for The First 48.